-In 2021, the IMO adopted two new requirements, which have entered into effect in 2023, the Carbon Intensity Indicator (the "CII") and Energy Efficiency Ship Index (the "EEXI"), which each regulate carbon emissions for ships.
+The IMO implemented a variety of measures to support the targets of the initial 2018 GHG strategy.
+In 2021, the IMO adopted two new requirements, which went into effect in 2023, the Carbon Intensity Indicator (the "CII") and Energy Efficiency Ship Index (the "EEXI").
 The CII is an operational metric designed to measure how efficiently a ship transports goods or passengers by looking at carbon dioxide emissions per nautical mile.
 Ships are given an annual rating from A to E with a C or better required for compliance.
 For ships that receive a D rating for three consecutive years, or an E rating for one year, a corrective action plan will need to be developed and approved.
-In 2023, ships will be required to reduce carbon intensity by 5% from a 2019 baseline with 2% incremental improvements each year thereafter until 2030.
+Beginning in 2023, ships are now required to reduce carbon intensity by 5% from a 2019 baseline, with 2% incremental improvements each year thereafter until 2030.
 The enforcement mechanism for CII has not yet been defined.
 The EEXI is a one-time design re-certification requirement that updates energy efficiency requirements for existing ships and regulates carbon dioxide emissions related to installed engine power, transport capacity and ship speed.
-Compliance with the EEXI is not expected to have a material impact on our operations.
+Ongoing compliance with the EEXI is not expected to have a material impact on our operations.